fbpx

 • Chlamydia may spread through the sex toys that have been used by an infected person.
 Hence, it is advisable to cover sex toys with a condom and clean them with soap and water after each use to reduce the risk of chlamydia as well as other STIs.

-Sexually active men and women are advised to test themselves regularly for chlamydia, even if they do not have any symptoms, especially if they have multiple sexual partners.
+Sexually active men and women are advised to test themselves regularly for chlamydia, even if they do not have any symptomsespecially if they have multiple sexual partners.

 What are the best ways to prevent Chlamydia

-What are the long-term complications of chlamydia?
+What are the long-term health complications of Chlamydia?

 Women with chlamydia may develop pelvic inflammatory disease (PID) that is characterised by pain in the lower abdomen and a higher risk of infertility.
 PID can be managed with antibiotics.